mt-shihab26/developershihab.com/src/content/blogs/hosting-web-application-for-the-web/index.md

 It's expensive and a lot of work.
 To save money and reduce work, we can use something called a cloud platform.

 What is a cloud platform?
-A cloud platform is Infrastructure as a Service (LaaS), where we basically rent computers from a cloud provider.
+A cloud platform is Infrastructure as a Service (IaaS), where we basically rent computers from a cloud provider.
-In a nutshell, we're going to rent a server that has a static IP from a cloud provider.
+In a nutshell, we have to rent a server that has a static IP from a cloud provider.
 This computer will run 24/7 and also will be connected 24/7 if everything is okay.

 Now, we can do whatever we want with this computer.